birber/kryptojava/README.md

 This is a java training projekt

-Setting up the project from scratch in JIRA
+Setting up the project from scratch in JIRA and Github